Associate Professor Barkun (Coordinator); Assistant Professor Tierney

 MS-381.
 Museum Studies Internship

 An academic/work experience at a museum under the supervision of an internship adviser on the Museum Studies Coordinating Group and an on-site supervisor.
+Students must document their experience according to the requirements delineated in the College catalogue section on Internships.
 The Berman Museum of Art is not a possible site for MS-381.
 The intern must complete a minimum of 120 hours of work.
 Open to rising juniors and seniors.
 The term during which the internship work is performed will be noted by one of the following letters, to be added immediately after the internship course number: A (fall), B (winter), C (spring), or D (summer).
 Internships undertaken abroad will be so indicated by the letter I. Prerequisites: MS-100 and approval of the Museum Studies Coordinating Group.
 120 hours.
 Graded S/U.Three semester hours.
+(XLP.)

 MS-382.
 Museum Studies Internship

 An academic/work experience at a museum under the supervision of an internship adviser on the Museum Studies Coordinating Group and an on-site supervisor.
+Students must document their experience according to the requirements delineated in the College catalogue section on Internships.
 The Berman Museum of Art is not a possible site for MS-382.
 The intern must complete a minimum of 160 hours of work.
 Open to rising juniors and seniors.
 The term during which the internship work is performed will be noted by one of the following letters, to be added immediately after the internship course number: A (fall), B (winter), C (spring), or D (summer).
 Internships undertaken abroad will be so indicated by the letter I. Prerequisites: MS-100 and approval of the Museum Studies Coordinating Group.
 160 hours.
 Graded S/U.Four semester hours.
+(XLP.)